FedLLM-Align: Feature Extraction From Heterogeneous Clients: Experiments Setup and Results

+In this experiment, we fix the data partitioning, the serialization strategy (structured format), the number of clients, and the federated training protocol, and we vary only the underlying LLM encoder used to generate the embeddings.
+Specifically, we instantiate FedLLM-Align with several pretrained transformer encoders (DistilBERT, ALBERT, RoBERTa, and ClinicalBERT), keeping all downstream classifier and FedAvg hyperparameters identical.
+This allows us to quantify the accuracy–efficiency trade-offs (F1-score, memory footprint, and per-record inference time) associated with different encoder architectures while holding the rest of the pipeline constant.

-To analyze the contribution of individual design choices, we performed ablation studies on LLM backbones and serialization formats.
-Table~\ref{tab:arch_ablation} shows that DistilBERT achieves the best accuracy–efficiency balance, with an F1-score of 0.84 while requiring only 255 MB of memory and 45 ms inference time per record.
-ALBERT is more memory-efficient (180 MB) but sacrifices some accuracy.
+Table~\ref{tab:arch_ablation} shows that DistilBERT achieves the best accuracy–efficiency balance, with an F1-score of 0.84 while requiring only 255 MB of memory and 45 msec inference time per record.
+ALBERT is more memory-efficient (180 MB), yet yields a slightly lower F1-score.
 ClinicalBERT provides the highest overall accuracy (0.85) owing to its medical domain pretraining, but at a higher computational cost.
 RoBERTa falls between these extremes.
-These results suggest that resource-constrained clients may prefer DistilBERT or ALBERT, while ClinicalBERT is ideal where accuracy is paramount.
+These results suggest that resource-constrained clients may favor DistilBERT or ALBERT, while ClinicalBERT is ideal in settings where maximizing predictive performance is the most important.